eckardm/work-stuff/digital-processing/appraisal.md

 Appraisal tab
 =============

-[Appraisal](http://www2.archivists.org/glossary/terms/a/appraisal), or the process of determining whether records and other materials have permanent (archival) value, is a fundamental archival principle.
+[Appraisal](http://www2.archivists.org/glossary/terms/a/appraisal), or the process of determining whether records and other materials have permanent (archival) value, is also a fundamental archival principle.
 The Appraisal feature in Archivematica allows archivists to:

   * review and appraise files in a particular transfer;
   * logically arrange digital content with archival description from ArchivesSpace; and